Updated 13/06/2025

 Hot, sunny weather can lead to the soil around the plants becoming dry which can cause dropping of flowers.
 Both runner beans and sweat peas are prone to flower drop if the soil gets too dry.

 Early in the season it’s more likely that we’ll experience warm days and cold nights which can have an impact on the plants.
-So, to stop this being a problem for your sweet peas, delay planting by about two weeks to reduce the likelihood of flowers dropping.
+So, to stop this being a problem for your sweet peas, delay planting by about two weeks to reduce the likelihood of flowers dropping and, whilst waiting for weather conditions to improve, harden off the plants by placing them outside during the day and bringing them back inside before nightfall.

 Equally, ensure the water being used to give moisture isn’t icy cold because this can shock the plant and cause the flowers to drop too.